-Sewers clogged up with fat stops waste water reaching treatment works and can ultimately result in untreated sewage ending up on our beaches and in the sea.
+Sewers clogged up with fat stop waste water reaching treatment works and can ultimately result in untreated sewage ending up on our beaches and in the sea.

-With millions of households, restaurants and eateries serving up a fabulous festive roast on Christmas Day, our advice is simple - don’t pour leftover cooking fats and oils down the sink.
+This festive season, our advice is simple: don’t pour leftover cooking fats and oils down the sink.

 Actions you can take